islandworksdesignstudiocollective/iw60_v1/README.md

 -onboad usb c, esd, h60 jst location yada yada

--routed to use no gnd plane cuz why not (a 2-sided fill zone has been drawn with isolation for the usb-c receptabcle already, so you can choose to fill or remove it before making production files)
+-routed to use no gnd plane cuz why not (a 2-sided fill zone has been drawn with isolation for the usb-c receptacle already, so you can choose to fill or remove it before making production files)

 -duplex matrix cuz why not